owoshch/yandex-conversational-challenge/README.md

 ## Data preprocessing

 Data in the assignment is more or less clean.
-However, it does contain some spelling mistakes and encoding bugs (for example, 'ьl' instead of 'ы')
-Because of that, I do some prerocessing during transferring sentence words to indices.
+However, it does contain some spelling mistakes and encoding bugs (for example, 'ьl' instead of 'ы'). \ Because of that, I do some prerocessing during transferring sentence words to indices.
 I make words lowercase as well for simplicity.
 If context contains more than one utterances, I concatenate them to one long paragraph.

 # Model